Tanker war

 The tanker war, part of the larger Iran–Iraq War, was a series of military attacks by Iran and Iraq against merchant vessels in the Persian Gulf and Strait of Hormuz from 1981 to 1988.
-Iraq was responsible for 283 attacks while Iran accounted for 168.
+Iraq was responsible for 283 attacks.
+Iran accounted for 168.

 History

-The Iran-Iraq war began in September 1980.
-Before 1984, attacks against shipping had occurred, albeit on a much smaller scale.
+The Iran–Iraq war began in September 1980.
 In December 1980, UN Secretary General Kurt Waldheim appealed to Iran and Iraq to ensure the security of peaceful shipping in the Persian Gulf.
 At that time, Iran assured other countries that it would keep the Strait of Hormuz open.

-In his 1988 review paper naval affairs analyst Ronald O'Rouke wrote that "Iran trapped or destroyed many Iraqi ships in port in the early stages of the war.
-But Iraq started the tanker war in the Gulf proper in 1981 by initiating attacks on ships steaming to or from Iranian ports at the extreme northern end of the Gulf.
-Iraq continued these attacks into 1984 without a parallel Iranian response at sea.
-In March of that year, however, Iraq increased the rate of its attacks and expanded their geographic scope by attacking ships serving more southerly Iranian points, particularly the oil-loading complex at Kharg Island.
-Two months later, Iran initiated its own attacks, and the tanker war became a two-way affair."
+In 1981, Iraq began attacking commercial shipping to undermine Iran's war effort.
+First, Iraqi forces targeted vessels transporting military supplies to the Iranian ground forces.
+Later, they expanded their campaign and attacked ships carrying Iranian exports.
+Iran retaliated by attacking vessels of Iraq's trading partners and countries that provided financial support to Iraq.
+The first phase of the Tanker War began in May 1981, when Iraq declared that they will attack all ships traveling to or from Iranian ports in the northern Persian Gulf.
+To enforce this threat, Iraq relied primarily on air power, using its Super Frelon helicopters and F-1 Mirage and MiG-23 fighter aircraft armed with Exocet anti-ship cruise missiles.
+Between 1981 and 1983, however, Iranian forces generally refrained from retaliation.

-Iraq broadened the tanker war in 1984 by attacking the oil terminal and oil tankers at Kharg Island.
-Iraq's aim in attacking Iranian shipping was to provoke the Iranians to retaliate with extreme measures, such as closing the Strait of Hormuz to all maritime traffic, thereby bringing about foreign intervention against Iran; the United States had threatened several times to intervene if the Strait of Hormuz were closed.
+In 1984, Iraq broadened the tanker war by attacking the oil terminal and oil tankers at Kharg Island.
+Iraq's aim in attacking Iranian shipping was to provoke the Iranians to retaliate with extreme measures, such as closing the Strait of Hormuz to all maritime traffic, thereby bringing about foreign intervention against Iran.

+In response, Iran began attacking tankers traveling to and from Kuwait and other Gulf Arab states that supported Iraq's war effort.
+As Iranian attacks intensified, Kuwait sought external protection for its shipping and began negotiating with the Soviet Union to provide naval escorts for its tankers.

+The United States had threatened several times to intervene if the Strait of Hormuz were closed.
 Kuwait and Saudi Arabia supported Iraq against Iran.
 The United States intervened in the conflict in 1986 to protect Kuwaiti tankers, and engaged in a confrontation with Iran.

 Both sides had declared an "exclusion zone", meaning areas in which they had warned ships from entering.
 Iraq declared the area around Iran's Kharg Island to be an exclusion zone.
 Kharg Island hosted Iran's principal oil shipment port.
 Iraq gave precise definition, in coordinates, of this exclusion zone and gave advance notification to all countries.
 However, Iraq did not designate any safe passage routes in this zone.